diverdown311/LTM_Essentials/docs/LTM_Components/module1/lab5.rst

     the **Cookies** object.
 We can view the cookie by clicking the 10.1.10.201 IP Address and then clicking on the Cookies object.

 #.
-Refresh the page a couple of times and notice that your persistence profile if your persistence profile is working.
+Refresh the page a couple of times and check if your persistence profile is working.
+You should only receive elements from a single server.

 This concludes Lab 5 and a basic introduction into the different types of Profiles  as well as the capabilities and actions Profiles can have on Virtual Servers.